 cmd /min /C "set __COMPAT_LAYER=RUNASINVOKER && start "" %ApplicationPath%"

-You can also add a context menu that allows to run all apps without elevation.
-To do it, create the RunAsUser.REG file, copy the following code into it, save and import it into the Windows registry by double clicking on the reg file (you will need administrator permissions to apply this change).
+You can also add a context menu that allows running all apps without elevation.
+To do it, create the RunAsUser.REG file, copy the following code into it, save, and import it into the Windows registry by double-clicking on the reg file (you will need administrator permissions to apply this change).

 Windows Registry Editor Version 5.00 [HKEY_CLASSES_ROOT\*\shell\forcerunasinvoker] @="Run as user without UAC privilege elevation" [HKEY_CLASSES_ROOT\*\shell\forcerunasinvoker\command] @="cmd /min /C \"set __COMPAT_LAYER=RUNASINVOKER && start \"\" \"%1\"\""

-After that, to run any application without the administrator privileges, just select “Run as user without UAC privilege elevation” in the context menu of File Explorer.
+After that, to run any application without administrator privileges, just select “Run as user without UAC privilege elevation” from the Windows File Explorer context menu.

-The environment variable __COMPAT_LAYER allows you to set different compatibility levels for the applications (the Compatibility tab in the properties of an EXE file).
-Using this variable, you can specify the compatibility settings to be used when starting a program.
-For example, to start an app in Windows 8 compatibility mode and 640×480 resolution, set the following:
+The __COMPAT_LAYER environment variable allows you to set different compatibility levels for the applications (the Compatibility tab in the properties of an EXE file).
+This variable allows you to specify the compatibility settings with which you want to run the program.
+For example, to start an app in Windows 8 compatibility mode with a 640×480 resolution, set the following:

 set __COMPAT_LAYER=Win8RTM 640x480

-The __COMPAT_LAYER variable has some options we are interested in.
+The __COMPAT_LAYER variable has some options that we are interested in.
 There are the following parameters:

-- RunAsInvoker – run an app with the privileges of a parent process without the UAC prompt;
+- RunAsInvoker – run an app with the privileges of a parent process without a UAC prompt;

-- RunAsAdmin – run an app as administrator (the UAC prompt appears each time).
+- RunAsAdmin – run an app as administrator (the UAC prompt will always appear).

-The following CMD code enables the RunAsInvoker mode for the current process and runs the specified program without elevation:
+The following commands enable the RunAsInvoker mode for the current process and run the specified program without elevation:

 set __COMPAT_LAYER=RUNASINVOKER